bioinf-mcb/Metagenomic-DeepFRI/README.md

 molecular function, biological process, cellular component and enzyme commission **predicted by DeepFRI Graph Convolutional Network?**

 This is the right project for this task!
 Pipeline in a nutshell:
-1. Search for similar target protein sequences using MMseqs2
+1. Search for similar target protein sequences using MMseqs2.
-2. Align target protein contact map to fit your query protein with unknown structure
+2. Align target protein contact map to fit your query protein with unknown structure.
-3. Run predictions on query sequence combined with aligned target contact map or sequence alone if no alignment was found
+3. Run predictions on query sequence combined with aligned target contact map or sequence alone if no alignment was found.

 ### Built With